 There are multiple features that comprise and form day trader stocks.
 Let us understand the features or components of this facet of the market through the explanation below.

 A day trader who is at beginner levels may have limited capital to undertake.
 Therefore, trading capital can be defined as the resources and funds held in hand to be employed specifically for trading purposes.
 Consequently, they have to adapt to careful planning and strategy to best use their resources.

 #2 – Trading Strategies

-Each one has its own trading strategies that he may use to manipulate inefficiencies in the financial marketsInefficiencies In The Financial MarketsAn inefficient market represents the one which fails to exhibit the actual value of the assets.
+Each one has the trading strategies that it may use to manipulate inefficiencies in the financial marketsInefficiencies In The Financial MarketsAn inefficient market represents the one which fails to exhibit the actual value of the assets.
 Such a market doesn't provide transparent information and is unavoidable in the real world, but it benefits arbitrage traders. and derive profits from them.
-Some of the strategies are based on the technical analysis, trends and the guts instincts of the traders.
+Some of the strategies are based on the traders’ technical analysis, trends, and guts instincts.

 #3 – Technical Analysis

-The technical analysis is defined as the analysis of the price movements of the financial assets present in the financial markets.
-They analyse the upward and downward trends in the markets to predict the best price to enter or exit from the financial markets.
-There are a large variety of tools such as moving averages and charting methods that help the day traders to devise a comprehensive trading strategy.
+Technical analysis is defined as analyzing the price movements of the financial assets present in the financial markets.
+They analyze the upward and downward trends in the markets to predict the best price to enter or exit the financial markets.
+There are many tools such as moving averagesMoving AveragesMoving average means we calculate the average of the averages of the data set we have, in excel we have an inbuilt feature for the calculation of moving average which is available in the data analysis tab in the analysis section, it takes an input range and output range with intervals as an output, calculations based on mere formulas in excel to calculate moving average is hard but we have an inbuilt function in excel to do so. and charting methods that help the day traders devise a comprehensive trading strategy.

 #4 – Trading Platform and Highspeed Internet